paradisebunny/daffodil/characters.md

 | 18            | +3       |

 ## Character Ancestries
-__Humanus__ Those of mankind.
-Their versatile nature allows them to switch the places of two ability scores at character creation.
+__Humans__ Their versatile nature allows them to switch the places of two ability scores at character creation.

 __Dwarves__ Their trained eye finds traps on a 4 in 6.
 They also have the chance to find such a trap on a 1 in 6 without searching for it.